nukaterrapin7/SEI-Concentration/README.md

 Getting Started:
     Click on each tile, and look for matching pairs.
     Once pairs have been found, there will be a check mark.
+    The reset button can be used at any time to start over.
     Once all pairs have been found, you win!

 Next Steps: